What are Brownfields?

 A wide range of federal, state and local information about environmental conditions and features

 Interactive maps and aerial photography displaying facility-based information

 Frequently Asked Questions

 1) How do I know if my property, or the property I am interested in buying/developing is a brownfield?

 A property is deemed a brownfield if the possibility of contamination, or actual contamination, interferes with its reuse.
-An Environmental Site Assessment (ESA), which is funded through Tigard’s Brownfields Initiative, will provide information about the history and current condition of your property to inform your decision making process.
+An Environmental Site Assessment (ESA) will provide information about the history and current condition of your property to inform your decision making process.

 Lenders, developers, and buyers typically require an ESA for commercial and industrial sites.
 If your property is found to be contaminated, it will be difficult to finance, develop, or sell it for full value.
 Unknown contamination can also pose public health risks.

 Step 1: Phase I ESA—a contractor will research the past and present uses of the site, review existing environmental studies, and conduct a preliminary site inspection to establish the likelihood of contamination.
 This investigation will determine whether or not further assessment is necessary.

 Step 2: Phase II ESA—this process is recommended if the phase I ESA identifies possible contamination.
 This step includes soil, water, and soil gas sampling to identify the type and extend of contaminants.
 A phase II ESA is tailored to the property and its intended future uses.
 It will also determine whether clean-up is necessary.